sjf125/flags-api/README.md

 Developers should run these often!

 -   `rake routes` lists the endpoints available in your API.
--   `rake spec` runs automated tests.
+-   `rake test` runs automated tests.
 -   `rails console` opens a REPL that pre-loads the API.
 -   `rails db` opens your database client and loads the correct database.
 -   `rails server` starts the API.